Welcome to Gaspésie!

-The practice of bird watching is a pleasure that you can practice from early May until December for some species.
+Birdwatching is a fun activity that you can enjoy as of early May all the way until December for some species.

-The northern gannet is one of the most spectacular seabirds.
+Northern gannets are one of the most spectacular seabirds species.
 Bonaventure Island is home to 120,000 of these birds and is the most accessible and second largest northern gannet colony in the world.

 - Capucins Bay